pivotal/docs-tap/scst-sign/logs.md

 ### Explanation

-- The fallback service account, "image-policy-registry-credentials", was not found in the namespace of where the webhook is installed
+- The fallback service account, "image-policy-registry-credentials", was not found in the namespace of which the webhook is installed.
-- The fallback service account is deprecated and was originally purposed to storing `imagePullSecrets` for container images and their co-located `cosign` signatures
+- The fallback service account is deprecated and was originally purposed to storing `imagePullSecrets` for container images and their co-located `cosign` signatures.

 ## Log message